matteomanzo-zz/CV/README.md

 Working in teams brings more ideas on the table and more brains to solve the problem, along with a great vibe and motivation.
 I love being part of teams.

-- Brainstorming with not-programming-related roles to find the best solution together from a wider range of ideas;
+- Brainstorming with not-programming-related roles to find the best solution together from a wider range of ideas
-- Daily pair rotations in my previous team at [comparethemarket.com](http://www.comparethemarket.com/);
+- Daily pair rotations in my previous team at [comparethemarket.com](http://www.comparethemarket.com/)
-- Pair programming and scrums at [Makers Academy](http://www.makersacademy.com/) (co-op projects and final project);
+- Pair programming and scrums at [Makers Academy](http://www.makersacademy.com/) (co-op projects and final project)
-- 6+ weeks mentoring junior students at Makers (and more mentoring after);
+- 6+ weeks mentoring junior students at Makers (and more mentoring after)

 ###Adaptability

 I love change, so I am able to switch tasks and environments very rapidly.
 Working on different products allows me to spend a lot of time learning new technologies, therefore being able to choose the right tool to solve the problem.

-- Load tested a website using both Locust.io (Python based) and Visual Studio Enterprise 2015 (C#);
+- Load tested a website using both Locust.io (Python based) and Visual Studio Enterprise 2015 (C#)
-- Changed team and product every week during my experience at [Makers Academy](http://www.makersacademy.com/).
+- Changed team and product every week during my experience at [Makers Academy](http://www.makersacademy.com/)

 ###Entrepreneurship

 I see opportunities everywhere, and I do everything to bring them to life.
 In my hometown, which is full of leather artisans, I am creating a [network](http://www.rogante.co/) to connect the local artisans to the customers who want to buy handmade shoes, thus keeping the craftmanship tradition alive.
 I also have a shop on [Etsy](https://www.etsy.com/shop/Rogante).
-- Developing internal tools to ease the interaction between us and the artisan when it comes to creation and with drivers when it comes to shipping;
+- Developing internal tools to ease the interaction between us and the artisan when it comes to creation and with drivers when it comes to shipping
-- Managing the supply chain: Identifying and building relationships with artisan suppliers that match our quality requirements;
+- Managing the supply chain: Identifying and building relationships with artisan suppliers that match our quality requirements
-- Online marketing: A/B testing, multiple sale channels to identify the most reliable source of customers for our business.
+- Online marketing: A/B testing, multiple sale channels to identify the most reliable source of customers for our business

 ###Customer service